Automatic Divorce After Long Separation in PA

 Automatic Divorce After Long Separation

-That said, the process can become simpler and faster if there are no substantial issues and the parties have been separated for at least one year.
-In Pennsylvania, you can file for divorce without the consent of both parties (“no contest”) after a one year separation.
+That said, divorce proceedings can become simpler and faster if there are no substantial issues and the parties have been separated for at least one year.
+In Pennsylvania, you can file for an uncontested divorce without the consent of both parties (“no contest”) after a one year separation.

-Talking with an experienced family lawyer can give you greater insight into how a lengthy separation affects your divorce.
+Talking with an experienced family lawyer can give you greater insight into how a lengthy separation affects your divorce in Pennsylvania.

 Because Pennsylvania does not recognize “legal separation,” there is no process to file for one.